raspberrypilearning/comic-character/en/step_4.md

     Your abilities are ${abilities}.
 Your appearance is ${appearance}.
     Your origin story is ${origin}.`;

 }

 --- /code ---

 --- /task ---

+Control the summary section to make it visible, as it has been set to `none` in the CSS styles to hide it initially.

 --- task ---

-This line selects an HTML element with the id "summary-section" and sets its CSS display property to "block".
-This makes the summary section visible, as it was initially hidden or set to a different display style.
+Select an HTML element with the id `summary-section`.

+Set the CSS display property to "block"

 --- code ---
 ---
 language: js
 filename: script.js
 line_numbers: true
-line_number_start: 15
+line_number_start: 36
-line_highlights: 17
+line_highlights: 48
 ---

 // Function to display summary